-- (1) If a patent protects a medicinal product, a supplementary protection certificate shall be granted in accordance with Council Regulation (EEC) No 1768/92 of 18 J une 1992 concerning the creation of a supplementary protection certificate for medicinal products. - (2) If a patent protects a plant protection product, a supplementary protection certificate shall be granted in accordance with Regulation (EC) No 1610/96 of the European Parliament and of the Council of 23 July 1996 c oncerning the creation of a supplementary protection certificate for plant protection products. - (3) A person, who wishes to obtain a supplementary protection certificate, shall file a relevant application to the Patent Office.
-The applicant shall pay the State fee for the application.
-The conditions of Section 13, Paragraphs four and five and Section 32 of this Law shall be applied to the application. - (4) An annual State fee shall be paid for maintaining the supplementary protection certificate in force.
+(1) If a patent protects a medicinal product, a supplementary protection certificate shall be granted in accordance with Regulation (EC) No 469/2009 of the European Parliament and of the Council of 6 May 2009 concerning the supplementary protection certificate for medicinal products.

+(2) If a patent protects a plant protection product, a supplementary protection certificate shall be granted in accordance with Regulation (EC) No 1610/96 of the European Parliament and of the Council of 23 July 1996 concerning the creation of a supplementary protection certificate for plant protection products.

+(3) A person, who wishes to obtain a supplementary protection certificate, shall file a relevant application to the Patent Office.
+The applicant shall pay the fee for the application.
+The conditions of Section 13, Paragraphs four and five of this Law shall be applied to the application.

+(4) An annual fee shall be paid for maintaining the supplementary protection certificate in force.
 In such case the conditions of Section 43 of this Law shall be applied.
 If the last year of the operation of the supplementary protection certificate is not full, the fee for it shall be paid for the whole year.